DudeGFA/simple_shell/README.md

 ### Description

-God'sfavour Idowu-agida and Martins Akhivbareme Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+God'sfavour Idowu-Agida and Martins Akhivbareme Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 ### Installation

 Clone this repository into your working directory.
-For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89
+For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89.

 ### Usage